jorgegabrielvm/SQL_and_Python/README.md

 Download the full documents to play with in the Jupyter Lab

 ## 1. ★ Road Accident Data
-QA queries plus report in Jupyter notebook
+QA queries, plus report in Jupyter notebook

 ## 2. HR DATA
 QA queries for Power BI Dashboard